Goals and Objectives - Stereotactic Radiosurgery Fellowship

 I. Clinical

-The clinical duties of the stereotactic and functional neurosurgery Clinical Instructor will be to focus his/her efforts on further experience in the management of complex brain and nervous system disorders involving brain and brain-adjacent neoplasms, AVMs, movement disorders and pain.
-The treatment of brain neoplasms, AVMs, and pain cases is coordinated with Neurosurgery and Radiation Oncology.
+The clinical duties of the epilepsy and functional neurosurgery fellow will be to learn advanced techniques in epilepsy and functional neurosurgery including DBS for movement disorders, pain, psychiatric disorders, MRI-guided focused ultrasound, resective and neuromodulatory techniques in epilepsy, depth electrode placement for seizure monitoring and SRS for movement disorders and pain.
+The use of SRS is coordinated with Neurosurgery and Radiation Oncology.
 This multidisciplinary setting assures the quality of patient care as well as provides clinical training benefits to all services involved.
-There will also be the opportunity to acquire experience in the management of peripheral nerve pain, sympathetic nerve pain, and other nervous system disorders.
-The Clinical Instructor will participate in consultation and operative treatments at UCLA affiliated hospitals of Harbor Ronald Reagan UCLA Medical Center, Olive View-Ronald Reagan UCLA Medical Center and West Los Angeles Veterans Administration medical Center.
-This arrangement will further enhance clinical experience for the Clinical Instructor and provide current technical advances for the residents at the affiliated hospitals.
+There will also be the opportunity to acquire experience in the management of peripheral nerve disorders including nerve transfers, decompressive surgeries and peripheral nerve stimulation.
+The fellow will participate in consultation and operative treatments at Ronald Reagan UCLA Medical Center (Westwood), and the West Los Angeles Veterans Administration Medical Center.

 II.
 Teaching